Gresford – All Saints Church

 History

-Thomas Stanley’s brother, Sir William Stanley, thanks to the intervention in the Battle of Bosworth, led to the victory of Henry Tudor and gave him the throne as Henry VII.
-Later, however, William Stanley supported the case of Perkin Warbeck, who claimed he was one of the sons of the rightful king Edward IV, and was therefore executed.
-There is a tradition that the reconstruction of the church in Gresford was funded by Henry VII to show his grief for the execution, of a man who once served him.
-However, the execution took place in 1495, when the rebuilding of the church was almost completed.
+Later, however, William Stanley supported the cause of Perkin Warbeck, who claimed to be one of the legitimate sons of King Edward IV, and was subsequently executed.
+According to legend, the 15th-century reconstruction of Gresford Church was financed by Henry VII to show his sorrow for the execution of a man who had once served him.
+However, Stanley’s execution took place in 1495, by which time the church’s reconstruction was already nearing completion.

 Architecture